Piloting a community-based childcare service

 Early process storyboarding allowed the team to align on the service workflow

-• Consistent communication is key to work with public effectively
+• Consistent and straight-forward communication is an important ingredient to keep public audience engaged

-• Day-to-day life at the ministry is resilient to innovation and discards data easily
+• Day-to-day life at the ministry is resilient to innovation and opinions are valued more than data

 Conducting